vsdev1/back-to-checkout/README.md

 This is a simple Java implementation for the code kata [Back to the Checkout](http://codekata.com/kata/kata09-back-to-the-checkout/).

 * install Java, Maven and Git
+* clone this project: git clone https://github.com/vsdev1/back-to-checkout.git
+* change to the sub-directory: cd back-to-checkout/
-* clone this project and run "mvn clean install"
+* run the unit tests: mvn clean test

 Possible further implementation: